KillerAwesomexX/KayaysManualRandomizers/Manual Rhythm Game Randomizer/README.txt

 Hello and welcome to this program I made cause I wanted a custom song list for Beat Saber lol.
-This is Version Prerelease 2.0.0
+This is Version 2.0.0

 # CHANGELOG #
-Version Prerelease 2.0.0
+Version 2.0.0
 - Converted the original Randomizer into the JSONGenerator
 - Removes a lot of the options, as they have been moved to YAML options.
 - Locations and Songs generate the maximum amount every time.
 - New generic locations have been added for use with hooks/Options.py and hooks/World.py
-- New song.txt options, including a debug (now that APWorldGoal.txt has been removed), and sheetAmount
+- New song.txt options, including debug (now that APWorldGoal.txt has been removed), sortDisable, and sheetAmount

-- If song.txt is missing, it will now ask for a file - Originally was done by superriderth for the previous version of this, I figured I'd add that same functionality for this version
+- If song.txt is missing, it will now ask for a file - Originally done by superriderth for the previous version of this, I figured I'd add that same functionality for this version
+- song.txt now allows Trap definition!
+Go crazy if you want.
+- Song Items will now add the category associated with it.
+- Songs are now sorted by default

 - Replaced options from the original Randomizer into YAML options.
-- These are: Extra Location Percent, Sheet Amount Percent, Song Amount, and Starting Songs
+- - These are: Extra Location Percent, Sheet Amount Percent, Song Amount, and Starting Songs
+- - New options have been added: Force Song/Remove Song, Filler/Trap percent (added by Manual by default), and Duplicate Song percent

 - Added some error checking just in case for both song amount and sheet amount
-- Sheets and Goal song are now set and told to the player through the multiworld
-- - While this needs two items, they're set as filler so it shouldn't mess around with it too much
+- Sheets and Goal song are now set and told to the player through the multiworld.
+While this needs two items, they're set as filler so it shouldn't mess around with generation too much.
 - Redid the item removal hook since the next() method had me running into errors left and right.
+- Ability to force a song into the pool as well as remove one.

 Version 1.1.0 - made by silasary
 - Added support for configuration options within song.txt